projectcalico/calico/master/getting-started/openstack/upgrade.md

 ---
-title: 'Upgrade Procedure (OpenStack)'
+title: Upgrade Procedure (OpenStack)
 ---

-This document details the procedure for upgrading a Calico-based OpenStack system.
+This document details the procedure for upgrading a {{site.prodname}}-based OpenStack system.
 It contains the full steps for upgrading all components and the order in which that upgrade should be performed.
 Most releases do not concurrently upgrade all of these components: if a